-Tuck brings together students, faculty, and staff from across the globe and from all segments of society to learn, teach, and work together.
+At Tuck, students, faculty, and staff from all segments of society learn, teach, and work together.

 Our commitment to diversity applies to the curriculum and to our educational approach.
 Our global business perspective means that we value differences—cultural, historical, social.
 Understanding the spectrum of experiences and outlooks is essential for leaders who will manage diverse workforces.
 Ensuring that everyone feels comfortable in the Tuck community accomplishes more than harmony; it improves the learning process.
 It is a critical component of leadership development.

 There are many resources available to you including student clubs and partner organizations.
 We encourage you to utilize these resources throughout the exploration and application process.

 ASCENT is a national, not-for-profit organization committed to the professional development and corporate career advancement of multicultural women.

 Tuck is a proud member of the Consortium for Graduate Study in Management.
 Applicants choosing to apply to Tuck through the Consortium should complete the Consortium application in lieu of the Tuck application.
 Like all other applicants, Consortium applicants are strongly encouraged to visit the Tuck campus and to schedule an applicant-initiated interview.